England and Manchester United football legend, born on 1 October 1936 in Dudley

 I have just seen a boy of 11 who will one day play for England

 By the time Duncan was playing for Priory Primary School his footballing skill was already being noticed.
-Geoff Groves, the schoolmaster watching the 11 year old noted that the youngster ‘told all the other 21 players what to do and where to go and that included the referee and linesmen’.
+Geoff Groves, a schoolmaster, watching the 11 year old noted that the youngster ‘told all the other 21 players what to do and where to go and that included the referee and linesmen’.

 In April 1951, he stood on the hallowed turf at Wembley, wearing a white England shirt playing against Wales in a school international.
 His footwork dazzled everyone and one talent scout was heard to remark ‘by God, they’ve got a good ‘un there!’